-I am Siobhan and I am a long-term patient (20+ years), cancer charity founder, patient advocate, wife and mum of two teenage boys & hairy daughter, (aka our dog Pixie)
+I am Siobhan and I am a long-term patient, cancer charity founder, patient advocate, wife and mum of two teenage boys & hairy daughter, (aka our dog Pixie)

-The reason I started this business, actually starts way, way back when I was 25 years old when I was diagnosed with a hereditary cancer syndrome called M.E.N.
+The reason I started Care Box actually starts way way back when I was 25 years old and I was diagnosed with a hereditary cancer syndrome called M.E.N.
 Type 1.
-This genetic mutation was passed down to me from my father who died from it when he was 44, and I was 3 years old.
+This genetic syndrome was passed down to me from my father who died from it when he was 44, and I was just 3 years old.
+There are 8 members of our family who are currently affected by this disease and I became an advocate early on to try and understand this complex disease that continues through our generations.
+Over the years I have undergone numerous surgeries to remove tumours, and I will face more surgery and treatments in the near future.

 Care Box is here to make it easier for you, to be there for them.